SlowMo24/ChangesetMD/README.md

 If you are using `pip` and `virtualenv`, you can install all dependencies with `pip install -r requirements.txt`.

-If you want to parse the changeset file without first unzipping it, you will also need to install the [bz2file library](http://pypi.python.org/pypi/bz2file) since the built in bz2 library can not handle multi-stream bzip files.
+If you want to parse the changeset file without first unzipping it, you will also need to install the [bz2file library](http://pypi.python.org/pypi/bz2file) since the built-in bz2 library can not handle multi-stream bzip files.

 Two ```postgis``` extensions need to be [installed](http://postgis.net/install) in your PostgreSQL database: